opensearch-project/data-prepper/docs/readme/overview.md

 # Simple Ingest Transformation Utility Pipeline

 Simple Ingest Transformation Utility Pipeline (SITUP) is an open source utility service.
-SITUP is server side data collector with abilities to filter, enrich, transform, normalize and aggregate data for downstream analytics and visualization.
+SITUP is a server side data collector with abilities to filter, enrich, transform, normalize and aggregate data for downstream analytics and visualization.
 The broader vision for SITUP is to enable an end-to-end data analysis life cycle from gathering raw logs to facilitating sophisticated and actionable interactive ad-hoc analyses on the data.

 ## Concepts